stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 1. I creates the escrow account E.
 2. R creates the reserve account V.
+3. Set variable initial states:
+   - s to E's sequence number + 1.
+   - i to 0.
-3. I and R sign and exchange signatures for the first closing transaction C_i.
+5. I and R prepare the formation transaction F.
+6. I and R follow the [Update Process](#Update-Process), including the step to increment i, to prepare, sign, and exchange declaration and closing transactions that allow the payment channel to be closed with disbursements matching the initial contributions.
-4. I and R sign and exchange signatures for the first declaration transaction D_i.
+7. I and R sign and exchange signatures for formation transaction F.
-5. I and R sign and exchange signatures for the formation transaction F.
+8. I or R submit F.

 The transactions are constructed as follows: